nus-cs2103/website-base/admin/project-assessment.md

 Based on: user guide and the product demo.
 The **quality of the demo will be factored in** as well.

-:exclamation: ‘Half-baked’ (i.e. not production quality) or 'ill-fitting' (feature does not go well with the other features) features will not earn marks at all.
-It may be better to remove such features before submission.
+:exclamation: Feature that fit well with the other features will earn more marks.

 </panel>